Victoria’s Secret Angel Elsa Hosk Flaunts Figure While Tugging & Adjusting Bikini In Flirty Video

-Elsa Hosk gave her Instagram followers something to get excited about with her latest update that showed her flaunting her figure in a skimpy bikini.
+Elsa Hosk gave her Instagram followers something to get excited about with her latest post that showed her flaunting her figure in a skimpy bikini.

 In the video update, Elsa leaned against a doorway.
 Her bikini was bright green with white details.
 The top featured white trim with a white flower on the center of the bottom strap, drawing attention to her chest.
 The bottoms were a classic bikini cut and also had white trim detailing along the top edge with a flower in the middle.
-The bikini showed off her hourglass shape and plenty of her long, lean figure as she struck a several poses for the camera.
+The bikini showed off her hourglass shape and plenty of her long, lean figure as she struck several poses for the camera.

 The model went through a series of motions that included tugging at the center of her bikini top.
 At one point, she bent over and adjusted the top while giving her followers a nice view of her cleavage.
-The beauty also tugged at the sides of her bottoms as the camera zoomed in for a closer look.
-The clip also showed off the stunner’s flat abs and curvy hips.
-Elsa also fluffed her hair and playfully ran a brush through it before smiling and blowing a kiss at the camera.
+The beauty also tugged at the sides of her bottoms as the camera zoomed in for a closer look, showing off the stunner’s flat abs and curvy hips.
+Elsa fluffed her hair and playfully ran a brush through it before smiling and blowing a kiss at the camera.

-Elsa wore a face full of makeup that included sculpted brows, contoured cheeks and a rose colored lipstick.
+Elsa wore a face full of makeup that included sculpted brows, contoured cheeks and a rose-colored lipstick.
 Her somewhat messy hair was down in loose waves.

 The blond bombshell was presumably in a room at the West Hollywood Edition luxury hotel, as she mentioned the location in her caption.
 Part of an unmade bed and white shades covering a window could be seen in the background.
 She also indicated that it was morning when the video was taken.